see2023/see_me_now/README.md

 - See Proxy:
 	- Your own server address to proxy chatgpt and azure tts
 	- Key: Your own key setted in the server(redis)
-		- You can share it with your family or friends
+		- You can share it with your family
 		- You can set the usage by key
 - Prompts setting:
 	- Select or edit your own prompts in current dialog